 Writing.
-It’s a pretty isolating thing to do, isn’t it?
+It’s a pretty isolating thing to do, right?
 You hole yourself up and block out the world, and then emerge days later, blinking in the sunlight and wondering what the hell happened while you were out cold.
 Unless you’re very lucky indeed, you probably don’t naturally have an abundance of writers in your life… unless you seek them out.
-And my god, its fantastic when you do.
+And my god, it's fantastic when you do.
 When you have writer friends, you will talk about little else for hours on end and it’s fine.
 It’s great, in fact.
 They get it.

 But how do you meet them?
 I met my first group of writing friends through workshops.
 In my little corner of the world, there is a beautiful historical house and gardens called Delapré Abbey (they also have a second hand book shop with an honesty box!).
 They often hold events, and one particular week last spring, they organised a festival of writing.
 A festival of writing, right near my home!
 I attended two sessions with successful authors Menna Van Praag and Sue Bentley.
 Not only did I get to soak up the wisdom of these wonderful ladies, but I met some brilliant writers, who I have remained friends with.
 Occasionally we meet for lunch or a coffee, and talk about our writing.
 We email, and share our writing amongst ourselves.
 We encourage each other to keep writing.
 It’s just lovely to know they are there, and they understand.